sudheera96/Group-4--Hunt-game/README.md

 [JIRA LINK](https://group-4-hunt-game.atlassian.net/secure/RapidBoard.jspa?rapidView=1)

 ### JIRA Sprint 1

 ![JIRA SPRINT 1](https://github.com/sudheera96/Group-4--Hunt-game/blob/master/folder/Sprint-01.png?raw=true)

+#### User Story 1

+As a User, a player can register to Hunt Game application with valid email address.

+#### Acceptance Criteria

+- User should have valid email ID

+#### User Story 2

+As a User, the verification is successful then and user create a password

+#### Acceptance Criteria

+User should able to verify the mail sent to his/her mail ID.

+#### User Story 3

+As a User, after creating the password user should log in successfully

+#### Acceptance Criteria

+User can able to change password after first log in.

+#### User Story 4

+As a user, schedule management planned for this game hunt application

+#### Acceptance Criteria

+Team manager should be able to schedule meetings and check whether work is going according to plan or not

+#### User Story 5

+As a user, risk analysis should be estimated

+#### Acceptance Criteria

+As a team, we have estimate the risk for creating this app. for example Market risk, User mobile location access

+#### User story 6

+As a User, admin will have all application settings

+#### Acceptance Criteria

+If user has admin access he can creat edit delet the quests,teams,locations and users in the application

 ### JIRA Sprint 2

 ![JIRA SPRINT 2](https://github.com/sudheera96/Group-4--Hunt-game/blob/master/folder/Sprint-02.png?raw=true)

 ### JIRA Sprint 3